 Hail storms can be a major problem for many homeowners.
 Even a small amount of hail can do significant damage to your roof, siding, and property.
 And getting insurance companies to approve repairs can often be a logistical nightmare, meaning that your property stays damaged for far longer than it should.
 So when it’s time to consider getting new siding for your home, it’s important to also consider its durability, particularly in those areas that are prone to hail storms.
-Thankfully, fiber cement siding is not a versatile and attractive option for many homes, it’s also hail resistant.
+Thankfully, fiber cement siding is not only a versatile and attractive option for many homes, it’s also hail resistant.

 What Hail Does to Siding